Universal-Basic-Compute/serenissima/backend/docs/engine.md

    - Reasons for adjustments are provided to maintain transparency
 5. An admin notification is created with statistics about all rent adjustments

-This process creates a more dynamic housing market with AI building owners actively managing their properties, providing market signals about the value of different housing types, and encouraging citizens to seek affordable housing based on their wealth and social class.
+This process creates a more dynamic housing contract with AI building owners actively managing their properties, providing contract signals about the value of different housing types, and encouraging citizens to seek affordable housing based on their wealth and social class.

 ### AI Wage Adjustments (11:00 PM UTC)